fenago/Grokking-Deep-Learning/Lab_8.md

 ![](./images_11/1.png)

-We’ll begin this chapter by exploring a much older field that overlaps deep learning: natural language processing (NLP).
+We’ll begin this lab by exploring a much older field that overlaps deep learning: natural language processing (NLP).
 This field is dedicated exclusively to the automated understanding of human language (previously not using deep learning).
 We’ll discuss the basics of deep learning’s approach to this field.